 One common question when considering the B9 is this: is it worth spending a few hundred pounds more to get the improved LG C9 version?
 This is currently retailing for £1399, making it £400 more expensive than the B9, but it does offer a few advantages.

 Of course, with any OLED there is the risk of burn-in.
-Long-term burn-in tests performed by the likes of Rtings has shown that burn-in isn't likely to occur within the lifetime of the TV for mixed content, but it can occur - especially on older models - if TVs are kept tuned to a single source that retains bright on-screen elements in the same place for extended periods.
+Long-term burn-in tests performed by the likes of Rtings has shown that burn-in isn't likely to occur within the lifetime of the TV for mixed content, but it can occur - especially on models from three or four years ago - if TVs are kept tuned to a single source that retains bright on-screen elements in the same place for extended periods.
 For example, you might want to automatically hide your start menu if you'll use the TV exclusively with a PC or turn the TV off if you watch a cable news network for hours every day.

 For any kind of mixed use, particularly when the TV is allowed to run its anti burn-in routines overnight, the chance of burn-in is very small.
+The LG B9 also includes a number of options to reduce the brightness of static images, for example, which help to protect against burn-in.
 However, you may still prefer to buy a non-OLED instead, and that's a perfectly respectable choice.
-(We recommend several QLED options in our Black Friday 4K TV deals, for instance.)
+(We recommend one or two QLED options in our Best 4K gaming TVs round-up, for instance.)

-With all things considered, the LG B9 at £999 from Currys is an excellent deal, and we aren't likely to see a better one in 2019.
+With all things considered, the LG B9 at £999 from PRC Direct is an excellent deal on a top-notch TV.
 If you've been waiting to upgrade to a new 4K TV set, choosing what we think is the best 4K TV for HDR gaming makes a lot of sense.
-It looks great, it's future-proof thanks to HDMI and this is an extremely good price.
+It looks great, it's future-proof thanks to HDMI 2.1 and you're sure to have a ton of fun playing games or watching movies on that superb screen.
+I actually bought this exact model when it reached £999 on Black Friday, and I've been incredibly happy with my choice so far!